By Julienne du Toit

 There are dryland beasts like gemsbok and springbok, but also seldom-seen grassland antelope like roan and sable.
 Bewilderingly, there are also blue and black wildebeest here.
 Usually the two species are kept apart since they tend to interbreed.

-But park manager Deon Joubert says both would have occurred here historically anyway.
+Back in 2015, park manager Deon Joubert told us both would have occurred here historically anyway.

 Tsessebes are now endangered in South Africa, but Mokala is a great place to see them.
 They thrive here.